Large Stone Structure: Discovery

-In 1997, Eilat Mazar, seeking to find the Palace of David, used a reference in the Second Book of Samuel which refers to David going down to the stronghold after having been anointed, to estimate where the site might be.
-Since the only area of higher elevation than the Ophel, the oldest part of Jerusalem, is just to its north, she started digging there in February 2005.
+In 1997, Eilat Mazar, seeking to find the Palace of David, used a reference in the Second Book of Samuel to David going down to the stronghold after having been anointed (2 Samuel 5:17), to estimate where the site might be located.
+Since the only area of higher elevation than the Ophel, the oldest part of Jerusalem, is just to its north, Mazar started digging there in February 2005.
 About 2 m underneath the surface, she discovered fourth to sixth century Byzantine Era artifacts, including a well preserved mosaic floor.
 Beneath these she found artifacts from the Second Temple Period (516 BCE – 70 CE), and finally underneath these she found large foundations of a substantial structure, which she claimed to have been the Palace of David.

 Bullae from the 7th–6th century BCE

 The first of two notable written finds at the site is a bulla (seal) of a government official named Jehucal, son of Shelemiah, son of Shevi.
 This person seems to be mentioned (twice) in the Book of Jeremiah, and thus presumably lived in the late seventh or early sixth century BCE (i.e., at about the same time as Jeremiah).
 The second bulla discovered at this site is that of another government official, Gedaliah, son of Pashhur, of that same time period, who also seems to be named in the Book of Jeremiah.